How to build a Macquarium

 in under an hour with minimal tools.

 (Note!
 When this was originally written, the Mac Classic form factor was plentiful in dumpsters and school surplus warehouses.
-My old high school is probably still using these, but they’ll be harder to find in most areas).
+My old high school is probably still using these, but they’ll be harder to find in most areas and are actually worth money on eBay if they still work!).

 This is my second Macquarium, this time around I decided to document the construction process since some friends had inquired about it.
 I also wanted to see if any generic fish tanks from local retailers would fit into the mac case. (my first macquarium used a special square tank I found at a thrift store).
 You should probably ignore the street sign in the background, I didn’t steal it, but in fact got it free from the dump (one of my favorite finds).